jackyhohs/jackyhohs.github.io/blog/_posts/2021-06-10-Learning-Data-Analysis-My-Plan.md

 - Big data
     - Apache Spark & Hadoop

 It's quite a list of things to learn and certainly not an exhaustive list of skills that might be useful.
-I looked around for a place to start learning and found a [Data Analyst course](https://www.edx.org/professional-certificate/ibm-data-analyst) by IBM.
-It will introduce various common tools that data analysts use and teach me how to use it.
+I looked around for a place to start learning and found a [Data Analyst program](https://www.edx.org/professional-certificate/ibm-data-analyst) by IBM.
+It will introduce various common tools that data analysts use and teach me how to use them.
 Hopefully it turns out to be a good course.
 Luckily, it is also completely free as long as I don't want an official certificate.